Financial Aid and Scholarships

 Academic Year Definition

-The MSU Billings Financial Aid Office defines the academic year as 30 weeks and 24 credits.
+The MSU Billings Office of Financial Aid and Scholarships defines the academic year as 30 weeks and 24 credits.
 Therefore, the definition of fulltime enrollment is 12 credits per semester for undergraduate students.

 Financial Aid Satisfactory Academic Progress Standards